 His filmed lecture series for The Great Courses, entitled The Great Tours: France through the Ages, was released in 2020.

-He is the recipient of numerous teaching awards, including the Presidents Distinguished Teaching Award at the University of Louisville and the Dorothy S. Ludwig Excellence in Teaching Award of the American Association of Teachers of French (AATF).
+Dr. Greene is the recipient of numerous teaching awards, including the President’s Distinguished Teaching Award at the University of Louisville and the Dorothy S. Ludwig Excellence in Teaching Award of the American Association of Teachers of French (AATF).
 He has won the Innovative Course Design Competition of the American Society for Eighteenth-Century Studies (ASECS).
-The French government has named him a Chevalier in the Ordre des Palmes académiques, the most prestigious French award for faculty.
+The French government has named him a Chevalier in the Ordre des Palmes académiques.

-His research focuses on the representation of material culture in Enlightenment French fiction and maritime narratives, with titles such as "Loin des yeux, loin du texte?
-La disparition des véhicules hippomobiles chez Mercier" (2012) and "'Etudié et connu': Les Français dans le Pacifique sud" (2011), each in a book published by a prestigious French press.
+Dr. Greene’s research focuses mainly on the representation of material culture in Enlightenment French fiction and maritime narratives.
+His published work has appeared in books and journals on both sides of the Atlantic.
 He has received external funding to present and publish his research at the National Library of Australia in Canberra, the Clark Library at UCLA, the Museum of London, and, in Paris at the Musée de la Marine and at the Collège de France.
-He is currently working on a book which examines the representation of carriages in the eighteenth-century French novel.
-He serves on the editorial board of the French Review.